What Is LifeVantage About? – Another MLM Scam, or is it Legit?

 If you want complete control over your business, then check out my #1 Recommendation, which will teach you how to run your business from the comfort of your home.

-This resource is totally portable; you will be provided with all the materials or tools you want to achieve success.
+This resource is totally portable; you will receive all the materials or tools you want to achieve success.

 Thanks for reading this scam or legit review on LifeVantage